Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 An eight-meter long 1-Wire bus cable with six DS18B20 sensors connected to a RaspberryPi3B+

-was used to document mercury arc lamp usage in a lab for two years without ever rebooting the Raspberry Pi.
+was used to document mercury arc lamp usage in a lab for two years.

 ![Sensor chan](https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi/blob/main/images/Raspi_with_typeK_thermocouples.jpg)